 Put remaining cup of almond milk in a blender with cashews, strawberries, vanilla, maple syrup, and salt.
 Blend until smooth, then add mixture from the stove and blend on low until just combined.

-Pour mixture into dessert cups or ramekins.
+Pour mixture into 6 (4-ounce) or 4 (6-ounce) dessert cups, ramekins, or parfait glasses.
 Cover with plastic wrap and chill for a few hours or until set.
 Garnish with sliced strawberries and mint leaves or shaved chocolate.

 * Agar is a natural, pure vegetable quality gelatin and a much healthier alternative to commercial animal, chemical gelatins.

 ** Kuzu powder is chunky and will become smooth when combined with a cool liquid.
 There’s no need to try to make it into a powder when measuring.
 Just use a slightly rounded tablespoon and you’ll have the right amount.
 Arrowroot can be substituted, but it has a stickier texture.
 Kuzu is more velvety smooth.

 You also might like…

 Coconut Mango Mousse (vegan)